 The sensible thing to do is discharge the service charge as you normally would as all rents and maintenance invoices should be apportioned as part of the financial calculations for completion monies, so you should recover the relevant percentage by the purchaser for the period running from after the completion date to the next payment date.
 Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
 This will smooth the conveyancing process.

-I inherited a 1st floor flat in Worcestershire, conveyancing was carried out in 1997.
-Can you give me give me an indication of the likely cost of a lease extension?
-Similar flats in Worcestershire with over 90 years remaining are worth £190,000.
-The average or mid-range amount of ground rent is £45 invoiced annually.
-The lease ends on 21st October 2082
+I bought a garden flat in Worcestershire, conveyancing was carried out April 1996.
+Can you let me have an estimated range of the fair premium for a lease extension?
+Corresponding properties in Worcestershire with an extended lease are worth £185,000.
+The average or mid-range amount of ground rent is £65 yearly.
+The lease runs out on 21st October 2081

-The figure above a general guide to costs for renewing a lease, but we are not able to supply a more accurate figure without more comprehensive investigations.
+The figure that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs in the absence of comprehensive due diligence.
 You should not use the figures in tribunal or court proceedings.
-There are no doubt other issues that need to be taken into account and clearly you want to be as accurate as possible in your negotiations.
-Neither should you move forward placing reliance on this information before getting professional advice.
+There are no doubt other concerns that need to be taken into account and you obviously should be as accurate as possible in your negotiations.
+You should not take any other action placing reliance on this information without first getting professional advice.